COVID: Germany rolls back some lockdown restrictions | DW | 08.03.2021

 Sport

-Children up to age 14 can play sports outside in groups of up to 20.
+Children up to the age of 14 can play sports outside in groups of up to 20.

 COVID tests